fusion809/fusion809.github.io/FunctionIntegrator.md

 * `simpsons_rule(f::Function, N::Number, a::Number, b::Number)`
 * `trapezoidal_rule(f::Function, N::Number, a::Number, b::Number)`

 use Julia's help function (e.g. by typing `?chebyshev_quadrature`) to find out usage information, should you need it.
+The choice of function table below also explains some of the details of each of these functions, such as their arguments.

 This package is currently in Julia's General registry, thus to install it one merely needs to run: